SarahSolkar/analytics-dashboard/ReadMe.md

 ## Overview

-This application provides a hierarchical view of:
+Hierarchical view of:
-- Financial advisors and their total assets under management
+- Financial advisors and their total assets
 - Accounts managed by each advisor
 - Holdings within each account

-The system uses a Flask backend API to serve data and a React frontend with MaterialReactTable, Reactstrap, Highcharts, Bootstrap for visualization.
+The system uses a Flask backend API to serve data and a React frontend with MaterialReactTable, Reactstrap, Highcharts, Bootstrap.

 ## Project Structure